Chart Color Schemes

 The level of residential development activity in Edgecliff is very low in comparison to the average area assessed nationally by AreaSearch

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Edgecliff has experienced around 4 dwellings receiving development approval annually over the past five financial years ending June 2021.
-This totals an estimated 22 homes.
-So far in FY-26 (July 2021 to June 2022), 1 approval has been recorded.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Edgecliff has experienced around 5 dwellings receiving development approval annually over the past 5 financial years ending June 2021.
+This totals an estimated 25 homes.
+So far in the financial year 2026 (FY-26), 2 approvals have been recorded.
+The population has declined over recent years, suggesting new supply has likely kept up with demand, offering good choice to buyers.

 Frequently Asked Questions - Development